This article may contain links from our affiliate partners. Please read how we make money!

 While there’s no hard and fast rule about what food works best for meal prepping (as almost every food can be used), you’ll find that storing whole grains, meats, and vegetables is your best bet.

-Here are some of our favorite meal prep foods that stay fresh for longer:
+Here are some of my favorite meal prep foods that stay fresh for longer:

 - Grains: Rice, pasta, bread, and other grains will keep well when used for meal prep.